immuta/tap-lever/README.md

 # tap-lever

-`tap-lever` is a Singer tap for Lever.
+`tap-lever` is a Singer tap for the Lever API.
+Documentation for the API can be found on [Lever's website](https://hire.lever.co/developer/documentation).

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.